kinetickansra/algorithms-in-C-Cplusplus-Java-Python-JavaScript/readme.md

 1.Fork this repository.

-2.Add an algorithms in desired algorithm in specified folder.
+2.Add an algorithms in desired algorithm in specified folder(create new folders as per your requirement).

 3.Add your name and github profile link in contributors.md as follows
 ```markdown